stacked-git/stacked-git.github.io/content/guides/tutorial.md

 topmost, patch.

-Further changes to the topmost patch can be made by just editing files in the working tree running `stg refresh` to capture those changes in the topmost patch.
+Further changes to the topmost patch can be made by just editing files in the working tree and running `stg refresh` to capture those changes in the topmost patch.

 But how to change `my-first-patch`?
 The simplest way is to [pop](/man/stg-pop) the `credit` patch.
 Doing so will make